Germany's anti-Semitism debate raises its head at pro-Palestinian march in Berlin | DW | 01.06.2019

 An estimated 600 pro-Israel counterprotesters — made up of anti-fascists, feminists, LGBT+ supporters, members the Iranian opposition and others of various persuasions — also took to the streets against the al-Quds protests.

-Their causes ranged from calling for regime change in Iran and condemning Hamas and Hezbollah to showing support for Israel and expressing concern over anti-Semitism in Germany amid a growing number of anti-Semitic attacks.
+Their causes ranged from calling for regime change in Iran and condemning Hamas and Hezbollah to showing support for Israel and expressing concern over anti-Semitism in Germany.

-Attacks against Jews in Germany increased from 1,504 in 2017 to 1,646 in 2018 — a rise of 10%.
-The number of reported violent cases against Jews rose from 37 to 62 over the same period, according to official figures.
+Crimes against Jews in Germany increased from 1,504 in 2017 to 1,646 in 2018 — a rise of 10%.
+The number of reported violent cases against Jews rose from 37 to 62 over the same period, according to figures from the Interior Ministry.

 Mariane said she came to the rally to denounce anti-Semitism and express her support for the country of Israel, which she said was particularly important given Germany's role in the Holocaust.